brefphp/benchmarks/README.md

 | PHP function     | 600ms | 280ms | 225ms | 215ms |
 | HTTP application | 500ms | 270ms | 270ms | 215ms |
 | Symfony          |  5.6s |  1.7s | 850ms | 550ms |

+Notes:

+- Symfony's cold start is high at the moment because we do not pre-generate the cache before deploying (it is generated on the first hit).
+This is an optimization that is planned.

 ## Reproducing